Facing businss cash flow issues is tough. It’s a cycle that’s hard to stop once it’s start.

 “When I was first starting out, I invoiced twice a month.
 However, you should invoice as frequently as you can — preferably once a week.
 The shorter the loop between sending out an invoice and getting paid, the better.
 If you’re working on NET 30 terms (meaning: the client has 30 days to pay your invoice) and you invoice once a month, you’re looking at upwards of 60 days (2 months!) before getting paid for your time.
 This is less than ideal, especially since many of us don’t have the cash flow to support that.” — Brennan Dunn

 Brennan has over a decade of experience building his own freelance agency and brings in thousands of dollars each month.
 If you don’t want to take my advice, then I hope you’ll consider his.

 Not sure it will work for your business?
 Don’t think clients will agree to pay more often?

 Since doing this experiment I’ve noticed that clients like being billed more often because it works better for their budget too.
-It’s a lot easier to pay an invoice that’s $100 each week, than to shell out $500 at the beginning of each month (during the same time your other bills are due).
+It’s a lot easier to pay an invoice that’s $100 each week, than to shell out $500 at the beginning of each month (during the same time other bills are due).

 Makes sense doesn’t it?!

-Should clients pay you via PayPal only?
-Do you accepts checks, or direct deposits?
+Should clients pay you via PayPal?
+Do you accepts checks or direct deposits?
 Do you have a way to accept credit cards?
-Are the payments split into installments?
+Do you allow payments to be split into installments?